InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Abstract

 \section{Abstract}

 For decades, procedural worlds have been built on procedural noise functions such as Perlin noise, which are fast and infinite, yet fundamentally limited in realism and large-scale coherence.
-We introduce Terrain Diffusion, a generative framework that bridges the fidelity of diffusion models with the properties that made procedural noise indispensable: seamless infinite extent, seed-consistency, and constant-time random access.
-At its core is InfiniteDiffusion, a novel algorithm for infinite generation that reformulates standard diffusion sampling for unbounded domains.
-While noise functions remain near-instant, our framework outpaces orbital velocity by 9$\times$ on a consumer GPU, enabling realistic terrain generation at interactive rates.
+Conversely, diffusion models offer unprecedented fidelity but remain generally confined to bounded canvases.
+We introduce InfiniteDiffusion, a training-free algorithm that reformulates diffusion sampling for lazy and unbounded generation, bridging the fidelity of diffusion models with the properties that made procedural noise indispensable: seamless infinite extent, seed-consistency, and constant-time random access.
+To demonstrate the utility of this approach, we present Terrain Diffusion, a framework for learned procedural terrain generation with a procedural noise-like interface.
+Our framework outpaces orbital velocity by 9 times on a consumer GPU, enabling realistic terrain generation at interactive rates.
 We integrate a hierarchical stack of diffusion models to couple planetary context with local detail, a compact Laplacian encoding to stabilize outputs across Earth-scale dynamic ranges, and an open-source infinite-tensor framework for constant-memory manipulation of unbounded tensors.
-Together, these components position diffusion models as a practical, scalable foundation for the next generation of infinite virtual worlds.
+Together, these components position diffusion models as a practical foundation for the next generation of infinite virtual worlds.

-\settopmatter{printacmref=false} \setcopyright{none} \footnotetextcopyrightpermission[1]{}
+\settopmatter{printacmref=false} \setcopyright{none} \acmDOI{} \acmISBN{} \footnotetextcopyrightpermission[1]{}